 - Post-meal blood sugar

-However, if you want to add dietary fiber to the nutritional goodness of oranges, go for the juices with the pulp.
+However, if you want to add dietary fiber to the nutritional goodness of orange juice, go for the juices with the pulp, or better yet the whole fruit itself.
 That’s because 100% of orange juice lacks dietary fiber.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

 Mangoes, don’t you just love them?
 They are considered to be the “king of fruits” and for a good reason too.
 They come loaded with folate, potassium, fiber, vitamins A, C, B6, E, and K. Additionally, they are an excellent source of polyphenols that contain antioxidant and anti-inflammatory properties (9).

 Specifically, mangoes have very high levels of mangiferin which is a very potent antioxidant.
 In addition, studies indicate that they can protect your body from chronic conditions like (10):

 Mangoes also have many fibers that support healthy and regular bowel movements while improving your overall digestive health (14).
 So if you’re ever wondering what are good fruits and vegetables to eat everyday, then worry no more.
 Given a chance, mangos will deliver everything you’d want in a fruit.

 These fruits are largely composed of oleic acid, a monounsaturated fat associated with better heart health.
 Avocados also have high folate, vitamins B6, E, and K, fibers, potassium, lutein, and zeaxanthin which are carotenoids (6).
 The two may support eye health.

 In a recent 2020 study, participants were given an avocado daily for 5 weeks.
 At the end of the study, a significant drop in oxidized LDL levels and an increase in lutein were discovered (1).